-Samples in the batch associated with the failed positive amplification control that have DNA remaining will be re-amplified.

-For samples associated with failed positive amplification control that were consumed for the original amplification the most appropriate remediation would be to re-examine (re-extract) the original evidence.
+If the cause of the positive amplification control cannot be determined, samples associated with the failed positive amplification control should be reamplified.
+Samples associated with the failed positive control that were consumed for the original amplification would require re-examination (re-extraction) of the original evidence.
 If no evidence remains then the samples will be reported as inconclusive.

-The only time the results from samples associated with a failed positive amplification control that were consumed for the original amplification will be reported is when they form the basis of an exclusion.
+If the cause of the positive amplification control cannot be determined, the only time the results from samples associated with a failed positive amplification control that were consumed for the original amplification will be reported is when they form the basis of an exclusion.
 In this instance, troubleshooting of the problem must lead to the determination that the amplification for that sample is reliable and full disclosure of the unexpected result (failed positive amplification control) as well as the exclusion will be documented in the final report.